 The following are student clubs connected to the ORSL.
 Current students: Check SkidSync for updates and more information on these clubs!
 Prospective students, contact our office (email@example.com) if you'd like to get in touch with student leaders from these groups.

 Skidmore Christian Fellowship (CF) is a member chapter of InterVarsity Christian Fellowship.
 CF meets weekly in large group (Ignite, on Fridays) and small group gratherings and plans larger events and retreats on and off campus.
 InterVarsity Christian Fewllowship is a national organization of Christian fellowships on college campuses all over the country that welcomes all individuals to our meetings, regardless of personal convictions, beliefs and backgrounds.

 Hillel provides a community for Jewish students and serves as a resource for those interested in Jewish culture and religion.
 All are welcome!
 Hillel hosts weekly shabbat services and dinners and provides opportunities to participate in Jewish holiday observances.
 Skidmore Hillel works to creat an open, accessible, and vibrant community.
 They host social, educational and Tikkun Olam (social action) events throughout the semester.

 Find Hillel on Facebook

 The Newman Club provides means for the spiritual, intellectual, and social development of Catholic students at Skidmore.
-Each week, club members attend the youth liturgy mass at St. Clements in Saratoga Springs.
-Club leaders also host periodic dinners from local restaurants, in order to help strengthen the relationships between Catholic students on campus.
-The Newman Club also works closely with Skidmore's interfaith council as a way to unite students of different faiths.
+Each week, club members attend local masses including the youth liturgy mass at St. Clements in Saratoga Springs.
+Carpools are available.
+Newman Club has also beein involved with local and campus service projects including interfaith collaborations.
+Masses can be arranged on campus by interested students in collaboration with the ORSL.

 Find the Newman Club on Facebook